Borderlands Books: Events

 The store makes appearances at horror and science-fiction conventions, and has hosted numerous events with authors and other genre visitors including Lou Anders, Chris Roberson, John Varley, Jacqueline Carey, John Picacio, Graham Joyce, Patricia McKillip, Paolo Bacigalupi David Drake, Randall Munroe, Steven Erikson, and Cory Doctorow.

 Borderlands also hosted Tachyon Publications' anniversary party between 2001 and 2011 with the associated Emperor Norton Awards, given for “extraordinary invention and creativity unhindered by the constraints of paltry reason”.
 The first award was given to a single work of science fiction, fantasy, or horror, or to an author in these genres, and the second to any creation, creator, or service relating to those genres.

-Other Information
+Other information

 In 2008, Borderlands' owner Alan Beatts and general manager Jude Feldman were jointly nominated for a World Fantasy Award under the World Fantasy Special Award: Professional category.
 In late 2009, Beatts opened Borderlands Cafe adjacent to the bookstore.

-Borderlands currently has three Sphynx cat mascots named Frost, Hudson, and Newt.
+Borderlands had three Sphynx cat mascots in 2011, named Frost, Hudson, and Newt.
 The original Sphynx mascot, named Ripley, died in May 2010.

 In June 2020, allegations that Beatts had committed physical and sexual assault, made violent threats, and engaged in an abusive "pattern of behavior" were publicized on social media and became the subject of genre and local reporting.
 As a result, a number of authors announced they would no longer support the bookstore or use it as a venue for events.